kaustuvkunal/map-reduce/src/main/java/com/kk/mapreduce/partitioner/README.md

-To implement custom partitioner,Extend partitioner classand implement its getPartion() method
+To implement custom partitioner,extend partitioner class and implement its getPartion() method